CultureAsData-UIUC/is310-fall-2024/_materials/creating_curating_humanities_data/01-python-refresher-foundations.md

 Integers are easy enough to represent in binary: 0 is 0, 1 is 1, 2 is 10, 3 is 11, 4 is 100, and so on.

 But floats are trickier and require a special system to represent.
-Don't worry about it for now, but consider for a moment that it's impossible to represent exactly 1/3 in finite decimal notation (0.3333...).
+This background is primarily just to provide context, but it is helpful to know that it's impossible to represent exactly 1/3 in finite decimal notation (0.3333...).
 It's similarly impossible to represent some simple decimal numbers in a binary notation.
 Which is why you get the weird results above.

 For more information check out [Float to Binary Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html) and [IEEE 754 Standard](https://en.wikipedia.org/wiki/IEEE_754-1985).